peppedilillo/grb-trigger-algorithms/README.md

 * _Ward, K., Dilillo, G., Eckley, I., & Fearnhead, P. (2023).
 Poisson-FOCuS: An efficient online method for detecting count bursts with application to gamma ray burst detection.
 Journal of the American Statistical Association, 1-13._
 * _Ward, K., Romano, G., Eckley, I., & Fearnhead, P. (2023).
 A Constant-per-Iteration Likelihood Ratio Test for Online Changepoint Detection for Exponential Family Models. arXiv preprint arXiv:2302.04743._

-The present work built over these results.
+This work built over these results.
-A paper has yet to be published.
-I will update as soon as we have something out.
+The paper has been accepted for pubblication in ApJ and is currently in production.
 Kester, Paul, Idris and Fabrizio Fiore, among others, all contributed to it.
+The [preprint](https://arxiv.org/abs/2312.08817) is online on arXiv.